UI Streaming

 tool-result | toolCallId: string, toolName: string, output: unknown, isError?: boolean | A tool finished executing (isError: true on a failed/self-healed tool). |

-tool-approval-request | approvalId: string, toolCallId: string, toolName: string, input: unknown | A gated tool call awaits the user's verdict — the loop broke; resume with approvalResponses.
-See the approval round-trip. |
+tool-approval-request | approvalId, toolCallId, toolName, input, token?: string | A gated tool call awaits the user's verdict — the loop broke; resume with approvalResponses. token is the HMAC-signed approval token when the call carried approvalSigner — echo it back on the verdict. |

-tool-approval-response | approvalId: string, approved: boolean, reason?: string | Client→server direction ONLY (declared for wire symmetry): the verdict travels in the next HTTP request body as approvalResponses — the server never serializes this part. |
+tool-approval-response | approvalId, approved: boolean, reason?, token? | Client→server direction ONLY (declared for wire symmetry): the verdict travels in the next HTTP request body as approvalResponses — the server never serializes this part. token echoes the request's signed token (required to APPROVE under approvalSigner). |

-object-delta | object: unknown | A streamObject partial (from toDeuzObjectStreamResponse) — each delta REPLACES the previous partial wholesale. useObject consumes it. |
+object-delta | object: unknown | A streamObject partial (from toDeuzObjectStreamResponse) — each delta REPLACES the previous partial wholesale. |

-source | id: string, url?: string, title?: string | A cited source. |
+source | id: string, url?, title? | A cited source (provider-reported). |

 finish | finishReason: FinishReason, usage: Usage | Last meaningful part — the whole turn finished. |